 Some of the other benefits you may like include one year of free DoorDash DashPass.
 When you travel, the Sapphire Preferred offers a suite of travel protection benefits and primary rental car insurance benefits, including collision and theft damage coverage.

 Chase Sapphire Reserve

 The Chase Sapphire Reserve® can be your best option for a premium travel credit card.
 But, the COVID travel restrictions make being a frequent flyer difficult.
 While now isn’t necessarily the best time to get a premium credit card as you need to fly often to enjoy all of the card perks, Chase has made some adjustments.
 Like the Chase Sapphire Preferred, some of the Sapphire Reserve perks are temporarily social-distancing friendly.

 Your points are worth 50% more when booking award travel on Chase, including hotels and car rentals.
-Through April 30, 2021, you can also get a 50% point redemption bonus on grocery store, gas station, select charity donations, and home improvement purchases as a statement credit.
+Through Sept.
+30, 2021, you can also get a 50% point redemption bonus on grocery stores, gas stations, select charity donations, and home improvement purchases as a statement credit.

 Other benefits you may enjoy throughout the year include: